RCushmaniii/context-writing-system/docs/portfolio-description.md

 The `/context/core/` folder holds your business truth—voice, audience, offers, claims boundaries.
 The `/skills/` folder contains content-type-specific instructions for landing pages, blog posts, sales decks, emails, and more.
 The `/knowledge/` folder stores polished examples and reusable templates.
 The `/prompts/` folder has interactive creators to help you build your core profiles if you're starting from scratch.

 There's a system prompt file (`CLAUDE.md`) that teaches AI assistants how to use everything.
 Point Claude Projects, Cursor, or any other AI tool at it, and the system activates.

+**New in v1.0.1:** A read-only web UI (the **Writing System Explorer**) that renders the entire repository as a navigable static site.
+View your context profiles, prompts, skills, and knowledge base in a clean, branded interface.
+No build step, no framework dependencies—just static HTML/CSS/JS deployed to Vercel.

 No hidden magic.
 No proprietary tools.
 Just markdown files, JSON for structured data, and a workflow that works in Windows, PowerShell, VS Code, or whatever you're already using.